akando42/next-map/public/content/posts/10-07/index.md

 ![VLAD from Bucharest to Vladimir](https://storage.googleapis.com/spykman-world/bucharest-to-vladimir.png)

-The Romanov, a #Roman-Tatar, lineage did not stop at the Volga river but expand Russia border all the way East to the Pacifics ocean.
+The Romanov, a #RomanTatar, lineage did not stop at the Volga river but expand Russia border all the way East to the Pacifics ocean.
 They ultilized a mix strategy of high mobility of the Mongol army and fortified strong point of the Roman army.
 The fleet of cattle for water and food supply as well as large horce population allows the Russian army to be flexible and move quickly.
 However, wherever they reach a strong geographical barrier like a #River, a #Mountain range, a #Desert or the #Coastline then they abandoned their mobile strategy but started to build highly fortified settlements with large settled population as the strong anchors for their border expansion.
 As the results, modern Russian cities East of the Volga river are popululated mostly by #Roman-Tatars.

 ![The Kazan Women](https://storage.googleapis.com/spykman-world/astrakhan_women.png)

-The #VLAD-KAZAH nobles along with the ROMANOV kings become very popular among the Russian population with their successful expansion of Russia to the East.
-Under the Roman Dynasty, the original Nordics nobles of Moscow became less popular and got deported to Saint Petersburg to make spaces for #Romans and #Tatars lineages in Moscow when Peters the Great temporary moved the capital of Russia from #Moscow to #StPetersburg.
+The #VladKazah nobles along with the #ROMANOV kings become very popular among the #Russian population with their successful expansion of Russia to the East.
+Under the Roman Dynasty, the original Nordics nobles of #Moscow became less popular and got deported to #SaintPetersburg to make spaces for #Romans and #Tatars lineages in Moscow when Peters the Great temporary moved the capital of Russia from #Moscow to #StPetersburg.

 ![Saint Petersburg Women](https://storage.googleapis.com/spykman-world/saint_petersburg_women.png)

-These early #Russian expansion via superior mobility first via horses then the Siberian railway to the East results in Russian becoming the largest country in Europe and the World with abundances of farming land, minerals, oil and gas resources.
-Abundance of minerals and talents allow Russia to have an advanced heavy industry that is capable of producing large industrial machineries and weapons.
+These early #Russian expansion via superior mobility first via horses then the Siberian railway to the #East results in #Russian becoming the largest country in Europe and the World with abundances of farming land, minerals, oil and gas resources.
+Abundance of minerals and talents allow #Russia to have an advanced heavy industry that is capable of producing large industrial machineries and weapons.
 Until the modern day, only #Russia and United States posseses all energy, food and defense security with both countries do not need to import fuel, food and weapons from a foreign nation.

 ![Russian Oil Export](https://storage.googleapis.com/spykman-world/russian-daily-oil-output.png)